Jake McCarthy Player Props: Diamondbacks vs. Giants

 - McCarthy is batting .231 with four doubles, three triples, two home runs and 13 walks.

-- In 51.2% of his 43 games this season, McCarthy has picked up at least one hit.
-He's also had 10 multi-hit games.
+- McCarthy has picked up a hit in 23 of 44 games this year, with multiple hits 10 times.

-- He has gone deep in two of 43 games played this season, and in 1.3% of his plate appearances.
+- He has hit a long ball in two of 44 games played this season, and in 1.2% of his plate appearances.

-- In eight games this year, McCarthy has picked up an RBI, with more than one RBI once.
+- McCarthy has driven in a run in eight games this season (18.2%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.